Lincoln Road upgrade Lincoln Road upgrade

 - 60 submissions favoured separated cycle-ways.

-A separated facility for cyclists will be investigated as part of the detailed design.
+A separated facility for cyclists is included in the detailed design.

 - 29 submissions supported a solid median.